I’ve seen some stunning painted cakes this summer, and it inspired me to try my hand at a painted buttercream cake!

 Painted Cake Troubleshooting

-If you do have a section that goes awry or smears, simply chill the cake.
+If you do have a section that goes awry or smears, simply pop the cake back in the fridge.
 Then use a warmed bench scraper to carefully remove a thin layer of frosting.

 If you try this painted buttercream cake technique, please tag me @chelsweets, and use the #chelsweets, so I can see your beautiful creations!!